esb-lwb/lwb-ui/README.md

 Just execute the *Lwb Ui: Toggle* command from the Command Palette inside of atom.

+## Development Setup

+- first clone this repository
+- then initialize the `plugin/` submodule using: `git submodule update -b`

 ## Development

 If you want to export a function to atom for use with atom commands, make sure to add them to `dev/build.clj` like so: